 Far from it.
 Divorce is hard work.
 Resolving to work closely with your attorney and getting it right the first time can greatly affect the outcome of your case.
-Commit to doing the homework that is asked of you.
-Embrace change and know that your divorce will affect every aspect of your life, often for the better if you allow or "will" it to.
-One of the things I find myself saying, and it bears repeating:
+You must commit to doing the homework that is asked of you.
+You must embrace change and know that your divorce will affect every aspect of your life, often for the better if you allow or will it to.
+One of the things I find myself saying over and over, and bears repeating:

 Few attorneys set out to work in divorce court.
-In certain ways, this job found me—I did not find it, as you would have to be insane to go into this line of work.
-It found me because my life energy is to help people resolve their issues with partners who are trying to control or take advantage of them.
-Male or female, gender is not always the issue.
-The issue is whether somebody is acting unfairly to you or your children.
+In certain ways, this job found me—I did not find it.
+You would have to be insane to go into this line of work!
+I've realized over time that my life energy is best directed towards helping people resolve their issues with partners who are trying to control or take advantage of them.
+Male or female, gender is not the issue.
+The issue is whether somebody is acting unfairly or hurting you or your children.

-The people who prevail with their dignity intact and achieve emancipation on their own terms are active participants in their representation.
+The people who prevail with their dignity intact, those who achieve emancipation on their own terms are active participants in their legal representation.
 The more organized you are, the more organized your attorney will be.
 Be prepared to do the homework that is asked of you.
-Toughest of all is maintaining a sense of humor in perhaps the most painful of situations.
+Perhaps toughest of all is maintaining a sense of humor in the most unfunny and painful of situations.

 I believe in educating my clients in law and procedure.
 Clients need to know what to expect.
 Clear thinking is essential.
-Once you are educated in these principles, all related facts become powerful weapons with which to achieve your goals in an amicable fashion, or, if necessary, at trial.
-My common sense and "universal" approach to law enhances my ability to help people solve their problems in- and outside of the courtroom.
-Being on good terms with the local courts and knowledgeable about judicial tendencies is a tremendous asset to your representation.
+Once you are educated in a few procedures and principles, all related facts become powerful weapons with which to achieve your goals, in an amicable fashion, or, if necessary, at trial.
+My common sense and "universal" approach to law enhances my ability to help people solve their problems in-and-outside of the courtroom.
+My organization, and being on good terms with the local courts and knowledgeable as to judicial tendencies can be a tremendous asset to your representation.

-Initially, I will ask clients to enlist help from their divorced friends.
-Start by asking them "What went wrong in your divorce?" and write down these answers.
-Then turn the tables by determining what can be learned from these mistakes.
+Initially, I will ask clients to enlist the help of their divorced friends.
+Start by asking "What went wrong in your divorce?"
+Write down these answers and then think about what can be learned from these mistakes.
 Chances are, if your friend had been better informed, they would not have made the same decisions or the same mistakes.
 Ask yourself:

 How can I become better informed and better organized in my divorce?

 If you don't understand something about your divorce, it may be that your attorney doesn't understand either.
-Like other professions, the practice of marital law is highly specialized and full of complexities.
+Like other professions, the practice of marital and family law is highly specialized and full of complexities.
 You need to be represented by someone who understands the system, the law, and human nature.
-You'll find that it pays to educate yourself up front (rather than in retrospect).
+You'll find that it pays to educate yourself up front, rather than in hindsight.